Postgres

 • In section 3 - Advanced, select a value for Schema scan frequency: Hourly, Daily, or Weekly.

-Postgres datasources support the Query history, Scheduling, Enable data storage, and Maximum backfill duration settings.
+Postgres datasources support all query governance settings.
 For steps, see Set query governance settings for a datasource.